riongull/notes/git-github_notes.md

 $ git init # initializes a local git repo (makes a hidden ".git" folder in your present directory), assumes git is installed on computer already
 $ gitclick create # creates a new (totally empty, no branches) git repo on github.com, copy the https URL for next step
 $ git remote add origin https://github.com/riongull/remote-git-repo.git # creates a branch called 'origin' in the remote-git-repo on github's server)
 $ git push -u origin master # asks git to push our changes to a repo with an upstream branch of 'origin' and whose name is 'master'.
-Since the branch 'master' exists neither locally (on our own computer, nor remotely (on github), it creates them both, the remote one being nested under origin (also, -u = --set-upstream = set-upstream-to). [details](http://stackoverflow.com/questions/17096311/why-do-i-need-to-explicitly-push-a-new-branch/17096880#17096880)
+Since the branch 'master' exists neither locally (on our own computer, nor remotely (on github), it creates them both, the remote one being nested under origin (also, -u = --set-upstream = set-upstream-to).
+See reminder section above for details

 $ nano README.md # (optional) creates a markdown file called README.
 Give it a basic description of the repo.
 Save and close.
 $ git add . # (optional) stages new file(s) in preparation to be committed.  to unstage a file, use 'git reset HEAD README.MD’